 Property Tax: Depending on the situation of the property; either one of the below:

-Provision of funds Notary fees (property): The signing of the Title Deeds must be done before a Spanish Notary.
-The amount represents the fees charged by the Notary for this public document relevant to the purchase.
+Provision of funds for Notary fees: The signing of the Title Deeds must be done before a Spanish Notary.
+The amount represents the fees charged by the Notary for this public document relevant to the purchase - 0.5%.

 Provision of funds Land Registry fees (property): Registration costs of Title Deeds of the property purchase under your name into the Land Registry.
-The fees are charged by the Land Registry.
+The fees are charged by the Land Registry - 0.4%.

 Registration of Deeds: Cost for Gestoria services.
-Gestoria is responsible for liaising between Notary and Land Registry in order to carry out a correct registration of the Title Deeds.
+A Gestoria (pronounced hestoria) is responsible for liaising between Notary and Land Registry in order to carry out a correct registration of the Title Deeds.
 In case there is a mortgage involved, the bank appoints the Gestoria.

 Utilities: The costs for contracting the utility companies and the set up of direct debits.